We need your help to make our website better!

 Contesting a Ticket

-If you would like to talk to someone about your situation before paying your fine or if you want to enter a Not Guilty plea and have a trial, follow these steps:
+If you would like to talk to someone before paying your fine, or if you want to enter a Not guilty plea and have a trial, follow these steps:

-• Photographic proof of front and back license plate violations have been corrected.
+• Proof (a picture) that front and back license plate violations have been corrected.

-A juvenile offender (under 18 years at the date and time of the offense) needs to appear with a parent or legal guardian.
+A juvenile offender, under 18 years old at the date and time of offense, must appear with a parent or legal guardian.

-Someone other than the owner may meet with the Hearing Officer to address parking violations, if applicable.
+Someone other than the registered owner may meet with the Hearing Officer to discuss a parking ticket.

 A Hearing Officer is authorized by the Court to hear payable cases.
 The Hearing Officer can explain options you may have to settle the ticket other than paying the fine.
 Depending on the facts of your case and your violation history, some of the options they may be able to offer include: